Dorothy Levitt: 1903

 Typically, Edwardian women interested or involved in any mechanical disciplines were perceived to be masculine in outlook, temperament and style, who would also dress in utilitarian male type clothing.
-When du Gast competed in the Paris to Madrid 1903 road race, her face was almost entirely obscured by a mask and she wore a hat that featured ear flaps; her coat was leather and double breasted and she was assumed to be male until her voice revealed her gender.
-Levitt, however, raced dressed in flattering feminine outfits complete with co-ordinating hat and veil; a loose, lightweight coat, which became popularly known as a dust coat, afforded overall protection to her fashionable clothes.
+When du Gast competed in the ~1300km long Paris to Madrid 1903 road race, her face was almost entirely obscured by a mask and she wore a hat that featured ear flaps; her coat was leather and double breasted and she was assumed to be male until her voice revealed her gender. with regard to this, it must be considered that the driving conditions for the early long distance inter city races was appalling.
+The roads invariably being covered with rocks and loose stones and as protection from these and the dust clouds these fast cars also raised, all competitors wore face masks and heavy protective clothing, as period photographs confirm.
+Levitt, however, competing in perhaps less gruelling races dressed in flattering feminine outfits complete with co-ordinating hat and veil; a loose, lightweight coat, which became popularly known as a dust coat, afforded overall protection to her fashionable clothes.

 Both Levitt's book and newspaper column in The Graphic described her atypical lifestyle for the Edwardian era: an independent, privileged, "bachelor girl", living with friends in the West End of London and waited on by two servants.

 In the vernacular of the 1900s Levitt was a scorcher, a motorist who delighted in exceeding the speed limit and who therefore came to the attention of the police.
 On 6 November 1903, she was summonsed to appear at Marlborough Street Assizes for speeding in Hyde Park.
 According to the reported statement by the police she was said to have driven at a "terrific pace" and, when stopped, reportedly said that "[she] ... would like to drive over every policeman and wished she had run over the sergeant and killed him."
 Although she did not appear personally, the magistrate, Mr Denman, fined her £5 with 2s costs.
 The other six motoring defendants that day were only fined £2 plus costs.
 In November 1903, Levitt and her friend Hena Frankton claimed damages against a GPO van driver who had hit their car.
 In two discrete cases they received compensation of £35 each.
 This was celebrated as the first legal case in England which was won by the driver of a self-propelled vehicle.